Paper 3 question on indirect taxation, PED, PES

 (e) Explain the significance of price elasticity of demand theory in any government decision to reduce consumption of certain goods and services.
 [4 marks]

-For an explanation that if the PED for a product is lower than the PES then the resulting fall in quantity demanded will be proportionately lower than the increase in price, reducing the effectiveness of any tax placed on a good or service.
+If the PED for a product is lower than the PES then the resulting fall in quantity demanded will be proportionately lower than the increase in price, reducing the effectiveness of any tax placed on a good or service.
 Taxing such goods, however, will generate significant revenues for the government which can be used to finance the provisions of public services.

 Alternatively responses may use the example of PED elastic goods and services which are more responsive to changes in price and therefore more likely to result in a significant change in consumption.